 It is the District's intention that all expenses, including interest incurred in connection with financing the construction of new facilities, be recovered on a current basis.
-The annual budget process is governed by a number of factors, including a covenant in the 2005 Wastewater Improvement Revenue Refunding Bond Resolution, 2007 Wastewater Improvement Revenue Bond Resolution, the 2010 Wastewater Improvement Revenue Bond Resolution and the 2014 Wastewater Improvement Revenue Bond Resolution which requires that the current year "net revenues" be at least 115.0% of its debt service requirements.
+The annual budget process is governed by a number of factors, including a covenant in the 2005 Wastewater Improvement Revenue Refunding Bond Resolution, 2007 Wastewater Improvement Revenue Bond Resolution, the 2010 Wastewater Improvement Revenue Bond Resolution, the 2013 Wastewater Improvement Revenue Bond Resolution, the 2014 Wastewater Improvement Revenue Refunding Bond Resolution which requires that the current year "net revenues" be at least 115.0% of its debt service requirements.
 As the District does not intend that interest costs be recovered from subsequent years' revenue, it has excluded interest as an allowable cost for future rate-making purposes.
-Therefore, in accordance with FASB ASC topic "Regulated Operations", all interest is expensed but is included as non-operating on the statement of revenues, expenses and changes in net position as incurred.
+Therefore, all interest is expensed but is included as non-operating on the statement of revenues, expenses and changes in net position as incurred.